dylan7474/ESP8266-WeatherClock/README.md

 ### Linux (Make)

-This repo ships lightweight Makefiles for convenience, but the actual firmware build is done with the Arduino toolchain.
+This repo ships lightweight Makefiles for convenience, and the firmware build is done with the Arduino toolchain via Arduino CLI.
+The `make` target installs required libraries (MD_Parola, MD_MAX72XX, ArduinoJson, BMP280_DEV) before compiling, so ensure you have network access or preinstall those libraries with `arduino-cli lib install`.

 ```bash
 ./configure